Fundacio-Bit/node-rest-api-generator/README.md

 through the login endpoint *http://<server_ip>:<server_port>/login* in order to get an access token (JWT).
 The token should be sent to the REST either through an authentication header as a bearer token, or as a query parameter in HTTP GET requests as follow: *http://...?token=<jwt_token>*.
-Taking the properties and schema set in the previous section, this would be the list of endpoints available:
+Taking the properties and schema set in the previous section, this would be the available list of endpoints:

 ~~~
 {